flower: Coast Rhododendron

 - Camano Island.

-Camano Island Quilters.
-We have 165 members who pay annual dues of $30.
-The AM group meets at 10 AM on the first Wednesday.
-The PM group meets at 6:30 PM on the first Thursday.
-We encourage volunteerism and make Comfort Quilts for Providence Children's Center patients.
-A quilt show is held every other year.
-Contact CIQuilt@wavecable.com for information.
+Camano Island Quilters We have 185 members who pay annual dues of $30.
+Meetings are held on the first Wednesday of the month.
+The AM group meets at 10am at the Odd Fellows Lodge, 96 S. Camano Ridge Rd, Camano Island, WA.
+The PM group meets at 6:30pm in Stanwood at 27128 102nd Dr NW, Stanwood, WA.
+We encourage vounteerism and make Comfort Quilts for Providence Children's Center patients.

-Rainy Daze Quilt Guild We meet the second Tuesday of each month at the Cooks Hill Community Church, 2400 Cooks Hill Rd.
-We have 65 active members.
+SWW Rainy Daze Quilt Guild We meet the 2nd Tuesday of each month.
+We have 59 active members.
 The monthly meeting includes a social event or informative program.
 There are a variety of activities to participate in.
-For more information please email email@example.com
+Please visit our website for more information or to contact us.

 Lewis/Thurston Counties.
 "Saturday Morning Material Girls Quilt Guild" meets twice a month.
 Meetings are at the Centralia Public Library from 10AM to 4PM the second Saturday; at a member's home or take a field trip the fourth Saturday each month.
 Currently there are 12 active members who pay $5.00 a year dues.
 We are a diverse group always open to new members and new ideas.
 We are currently researching charity opportunities and/or outreach possibilities.
 Carol Kuhlman firstname.lastname@example.org

 Cabin Fever Quilters meets every Monday of the month at the Tri-Area Community Center, Chimacum, Washington.
 Meetings start at 10 a.m.
 First Monday is the business meeting, and skill builders, classes, workshops, and sit and sew days make up the rest of the month.
 Visitors are welcome!